-Course Code: RCD3 Contact: Mrs Burton Exam/Controlled Assessment: 40% Exam / 60% Controlled Assessment Pearson
+Course Code: RCD3 Contact: Mrs Burton Exam/Controlled Assessment: 40% Exam / 60% Controlled Assessment

 The Tech Award in Child Development gives learners the opportunity to develop applied knowledge and understanding of child development and growth up to the age of five, how children learn through play and how meeting the needs of individual children will support their development, play and learning.
-Learners will have the opportunity to develop knowledge and technical skills in the following areas: the characteristics of children's development from birth up to five years, factors that affect growth and development, the importance of play, how play promotes children's learning and development, reasons why children may need support, child-friendly environments to support play, learning and development in children from birth to five years' old and supporting all children to learn and develop physically, intellectually, emotionally and socially, and adapting activities to support children's play, learning and development.
+Learners will have the opportunity to develop knowledge and technical skills in the following areas: the characteristics of children's development from birth up to five years, factors that affect growth and development, the importance of play, how play promotes children's learning and development, reasons why children may need support, child-friendly environments to support play, learning and develop physically, intellectually, emotionally and socially, and adapting activities to support children's play, learning and development.